bmurray/resolumeconverter/Readme.md

 *note: the `import-audio` command does both of these steps, so it's marginally easier.*

 Finally, the `import` step uses the Resolume API to drop the files into Resolume.
 This can be done manually in bulk too.
+However, the import command checks to see if the file is already in the composition, and skips it if it already is.
+This makes it safe to run it multiple times in a row as you add more files.

 ## Support / Waranty / Contributing